 Starting from the cliffs of Niton, this close to 10-mile trek is for doggies that can go the distance.
 It follows the Isle of Wight Coast Path starting high above the shoreline and descending to the sandy beaches of Shanklin and Sandown.
 St Lawrence and the seaside resort of Ventor are on the route too.

 1. Robin Hill Country Park

 Keep to the Canine Code and put your pup on a long lead through 88-acres of parkland, sculpture gardens and woodland.
 There are activities for young children too in the Lower Valley of this theme park.
 The pathways are all pretty level and you can choose a route that is best suited to you and your pet.

 2. Pan Country Park

 Be in the company of the island’s birds of prey such as buzzards, kestrels and sparrowhawks hunting above the grassy meadows and woodland.
 Choose a trail that includes bridges over streams where you can stop and see dragonflies, woodpeckers and jays.
 In the meadows with Mutley in summer you might see the spectacular Wasp Spider too.

 You can take a fossil or rock pool guided tour in this dog-friendly country park that is mostly sand, rocks and boulders.
 It is about half a mile of beach where you might come across fragments of turtle shells dating back more than a million years when the area was a tropical swamp.
 Why not browse the dog friendly Isle of Wight cottages for properties close to these fantastic walks.

-Officially the UK’s sunniest place, the Isle of Wight has a staggering average of 2,000 hours of sunshine each year and has some of the best dog walks in England.
+Officially the UK’s sunniest place, the Isle of Wight has a staggering average of 2,000 hours of sunshine each year.
 Each route is not so remote that it doesn’t take in some of the pet friendly days out on the Isle of Wight too.